 Every plugin you install adds extra code and possible security hazards.
 Sometimes, your front end slows down as much as your back end due to unused plugins and themes.

-Remove any theme or plugin you are not currently using.
+Excessive theme or plugin you are not currently using can be removed.
 Turn off functions you do not need.
-To improve WordPress website performance, less is better for your website.
+To improve WordPress website performance, less plugin is better for your website.

 Select plugins with several uses to decrease the overall dependency on them.
 For instance, Rank Math aggregates SEO capabilities normally requiring several plugins.

 Your website needs multiple files for scripts and style.
 Every file requests something independently via HTTP.
-Reducing prevents useless characters, including spaces and remarks.
-Combining helps to cut the overall demand.
+But minify CSS and JavaScript files to reduce the size.
+Delay the loading of non-critical site CSS or JS.

 You can do this with: